How to Build a Waterworks Pipeline in 10 Easy StepsLowell Corporation

 During this stage, workers remove vegetation from the pipeline’s path, dig up grass, and begin making way for the pipe’s trench.
 This process might involve removing topsoil and ensuring construction tools can work efficiently.

 Once the land is ready, construction can begin on the trench.
-Again, this is before any pipeline tools, and workers start on the site, as it simply involves digging a big ditch.
+Again, this is before any pipeline tools start on the site, as it simply involves digging a big ditch.

 Workers will use excavators and diggers to create the set depth and width from the original plans.
 It might involve blasting rock to make the right trench, but this depends on the ground’s composition.